detekoi/compact-chat-overlay/README.md

    - `?scene=intro` for your stream intro scene.

 ## Customization Tips

+### AI Theme Generator Tips
+- **Be specific with your prompts**: The more detailed your description, the better the theme will match your vision.
+- **Game-inspired themes**: Try entering game titles like "Stardew Valley," "Elden Ring," or "Valorant".
+- **Aesthetic-based themes**: Try prompts like "vaporwave," "cottagecore," "cyberpunk noir," or "lofi coffee shop".
+- **Seasonal themes**: Create themes for holidays with prompts like "Halloween spooky," "winter wonderland," or "summer beach vibes".
+- **Community themes**: Create themes that match your community's inside jokes or channel memes.
+- **Experiment with variations**: If you like a generated theme but want tweaks, try adding adjectives like "darker," "pastel," or "vibrant" to your prompt.

 ### Window Mode Tips
 - Use the **Light** theme for an airy, bright overlay on top of your gameplay or camera.